greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 ####“A case study evaluation of the guideline-supported QUPER model for elicitation of quality requirements”
 This paper is a case study of the QUPER model.
 It presents the detailed practical guidelines of how to use QUPER and added introduction of how to incorporate cost dependencies between QR.
 And then, they use the detailed guidelines to evaluate QUPER’s applicability with real QR.
 It also discussed how to define the breakpoints and barriers and the different important level of the three levels.

-This section shown the practical guidelines of QUPER.
+This section showed the practical guidelines of QUPER.
 1) Identify candidate QR which considered relevant features, market segment, competitor and hardware platform capability.
 2) For each selected QR, define a scale and a measurement unit to express the level of quality of QR.
 3) Identify reference levels for each QR based on actual products.
 4) Define market expectations to elicit quality breakpoints.
 5) Estimate the cost in terms of the cost barriers.
 6) Propose candidate requirements, discuss and decide actual requirements for the coming release.
 7) If cost dependencies between QR are considered important for cost estimations, identify which module needs to be changed if that QR will be improved beyond the “next” breakpoint.

 The evaluation shows that the QUPER model is easy to understand, improves the understanding of QR,  and doesn’t take too much time to apply in practice.
 In the three views, roadmap view is the most important view, benefit view may be helpful for specifying QR, and cost view is the least important view.